 - The officers shall be elected annually and shall hold office until their successors are elected and qualified.
 The term of office for the president is limited to two (2) years, and a president shall not be eligible for re-election until as much as one (1) year has elapsed from the time a successor is named.
-The first vice president shall be voted upon and elected after the election of the president has taken place; and the second vice president shall be voted upon and elected after the election of the first vice president has taken place.
+No person may simultaneously be a candidate for two offices.

 - The president shall be a member of the several boards and of the Executive Committee.